excentrik/lootcouncil-lite/README.md

 Single Vote Mode: All council members are restricted to one vote per person.
 Spec Detection Mode: Whenever someone links an item, you can detect the key phrases "main", "off", "bis", "4set", "2set" or "xmog".
 If someone says "MAINSPEC," it'll see the phrase "MAIN" and flag it as main spec.
 Restrict Self Voting: Prevent council members from voting on themselves.
+One LC per raid: Allows different loot councils in the same guild for different raids.

 Commands: